New slope inequalities for families of complete intersections: Introduction

 In \cite{B-S-hyper} we gave a complete treatment of the particular case where $X$ is a relative hypersurface in a projective bundle $\pi\colon \pr_B(\cE)\to B$, where $\cE$ is a vector bundle over $B$, and $f\colon X\to B$ is the morphism induced by $\pi$.
 In that case $f$-positivity of $\cO_X(h)$ for any $h\geq 1$ is equivalent to the canonical slope inequality and both are equivalent to a numerical relation between the class of $X$ in the N\'eron-Severi space ${\rm N}^1(\pr)$ and the slope $\mu(\cE):=\deg \cE/\rk \cE$ of $\cE$.
 From this we could deduce instability and singularity conditions for the fibres and also for the total space $X$.

-In this paper we study fibrations whose general fibre is a complete intersection.
+In this paper we study fibrations whose general fibre is a complete intersection of arbitrary codimension.
 The main results of the present paper are three.

-Firstly we prove a very general slope inequality for these fibrations, with mild conditions on $L$ and on the general fibre $F$. \begin{theorem} (Theorem \ref{cor-ch}) Let $X$ be a $n$-dimensional variety with a surjective morphism $f\colon X\rightarrow B$ over a smooth curve $B$.
+Firstly we prove a very general slope inequality for these fibrations, with mild conditions on $L$ and on the general fibre $F$. \begin{theorem} (Theorem \ref{cor-ch}) Let $X$ be an $n$-dimensional variety with a surjective morphism with connected fibres $f\colon X\rightarrow B$ over a smooth curve $B$.
 Let $L$ be a line bundle over $X$ which is relatively ample with respect to $f$.
 Suppose that the general fibre $F$ is embedded in $\pr^{h^0(F, L_{|F})-1}=\pr^{r-1}$ by $|L_{|F}|$ as the complete intersection of $r-n$ hypersurfaces $Y_i$ of degree $d_i$, such that for any $i=1,\ldots r-n$

 where $lct$ is the log canonical threshold of the couple $(\pr^{r-1}, Y_i)$.

 Then $L$ is $f$-positive. \end{theorem} \begin{remark} In particular the result holds if the general fibre is the (non necessarily smooth) complete intersection of smooth hypersurfaces. \end{remark} This is to our knowledge the most general result holding in any dimension.
 Its proof is however a simple application of Cornalba-Harris and Bost's results, combined with: \begin{enumerate} \item a result of Lee relating the Chow stability of a projective variety with the log canonical threshold of its Chow form \cite{Lee}; \item the simple but remarkable fact that the proper intersection of stable varieties is stable (Proposition \ref{stab-intersection}), that follows from a result of Ferretti \cite{ferretti}. \end{enumerate}